 The couple proceeded to organize similar choirs in numerous other cities, including Helsinki, St. Petersburg, Jerusalem, and Melbourne.
 In each locale, group participants create their own litany of complaints in their local language and with a unique vocal arrangement.
 Some complaints choirs are quite theatrical, while others stick to traditional choral performances in black gowns and suits.
 But the end result is invariably funny.

 What do these musical complainers complain about?
 Anything and everything, ranging from the trivial to the profound.
 In fact, it’s the very randomness of the complaints that often makes the performances so funny.
+You can see a terrific compilation on Vimeo, and loads of individual examples on YouTube.
 A few examples…

 If You’re Going to Complain, At Least Do It in Tune

 The choirs organized so far have ranged in size from fewer than a dozen to nearly 100 members.
 In some cities the singers are all experienced and the compositions are top-notch.
 But in most cases, participants aren’t turned away for being tone-deaf as long as they have something to complain about.
 The Penn State group, for example, seemed to have an interesting concept but was just too painful for me to listen to.
-But hey, if I ever decide to start my own complaints choir, that’ll be the perfect thing to complain about. —Joe Kissell
+And worst of all, the interest in complaints choirs seems to have died down in the last few years.
+But hey, if I ever decide to start my own complaints choir, that’ll be the perfect thing to complain about.